 A picture says a thousand words and GoPro says the Fusion “marks the beginning of a new creative era”.
 The Fusion camera will double the price of a regular GoPro and ship in November, arriving just in time for Christmas.
-With dual lenses on either side of the device, you can film in 360 degrees but, instead of just shooting and posting in 360 “OverCapture” allows users to reimagine all that visual information in a more traditional flat video…better yet, a combination of both like this one:
+With dual lenses on either side of the device you can film in 360 degrees but, instead of just shooting and posting in 360, “OverCapture” allows users to reimagine all that visual information in a more traditional flat video.

 2. The “Poor Man’s Drone” AER

 Last season all the cool kids had their own drone… This season, all the smart kids will have an AER: a plastic GoPro holder with aerodynamic foam fins.
-By popping your go-pro into an oversized “Nerf” you can literally have fun with your images.
-Designed to be thrown and fetched by hand the AER was launched on Kickstarter as a low-cost alternative to camera drones.
+By popping your go-pro into an oversized “Nerf” you can have a lot of fun capturing video and photo images.
+Designed to be thrown and fetched by hand, the AER was launched on Kickstarter as a low-cost alternative to camera drones.
 If everything goes to plan they will start shipping in December.